reynn/the-interview-project/CONTRIBUTING.md

 ## Workflow

+1. Create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) of the repository and clone it locally.

+2. Create a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)<sup>1</sup> for your changes.

+3. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) when you are ready for feedback.
+Include a reasonably detailed description of the changes to help reviewers contextualize their feedback.

+4. Once approved, use the [squash and rebase](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/about-merge-methods-on-github#squashing-your-merge-commits)<sup>2</sup> feature to commit your work to `main`.

 Practice [Scaled Trunk-Based Development](https://trunkbaseddevelopment.com/#scaled-trunk-based-development) to reduce long-running branches in favor of **short-lived feature branches**.

 The trunk is called `main`.

 ![scaled trunk-based development workflow](https://trunkbaseddevelopment.com/trunk1c.png)

-1. Create a branch with a succinct name describing the intention for that piece of work (e.g. `dark-mode-toggle`<sup>1</sup>).
-Please do not contribute directly to `main`.

-2. Create a [Pull Request](https://docs.github.com/en/pull-requests) (PR) when you are ready for feedback.
-Include a reasonably detailed description of the changes to help reviewers contextualize their feedback.

-3. Once approved, use the [Squash and rebase](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/about-merge-methods-on-github#squashing-your-merge-commits)<sup>2</sup> feature to commit your work to `main`.

 ## Debug